Flotation of Germany's Evonik put on ice

 A string of share flotations across the globe have been blown off course by the volatility of financial markets in recent months, arising from fears the euro zone debt crisis will drag down global economic growth.

-Earlier this month, motor sport racing company Formula One delayed a Singapore IPO worth up to $3 billion, and investors also have been shaken by social networking site Facebook's (FB.O) recent IPO, which was marred by technical issues and over-ambitious pricing.
+Earlier this month, motor sport racing company Formula One delayed a Singapore IPO worth up to $3 billion (2 billion pounds), and investors also have been shaken by social networking site Facebook's (FB.O) recent IPO, which was marred by technical issues and over-ambitious pricing.

 Sources had told Reuters on Sunday already that RAG's board of trustees was set to decide against an IPO after a meeting with bankers on Friday showed insufficient commitments to the IPO from investors.